+SSI standard

-SSI standard Optional state supplement standard Medically needy income standard The special income level for institutionalized persons A percentage of the Federal poverty level
+Optional state supplement standard

+Medically needy income standard

+The special income level for institutionalized persons

+A percentage of the Federal poverty level

-Specify percentage: --------- ------------- --
+Specify percentage:

 The following dollar amount:

 Specify dollar amount: If this amount changes, this item will be revised

 The following formula is used to determine the needs allowance:

 Specify formula:

+ance is equal to the individuals total income as determined under the post- ides income that is placed in a Miller trust

+Other

+Specify:

-The maintenance needs allowance is equal to the individuals total income as determined under the posteligibility process which includes income that is placed in a Miller trust ii.
-If the allowance for the personal needs of a waiver participant with a community spouse is different from the amount used for the individual's maintenance allowance under 42 CFR §435.726 or 42 CFR §435.735, explain why this amount is reasonable to meet the individual's maintenance needs in the community.
+the amount used for the individua needs of a waiver participant with a community spouse is different from al's maintenance allowance under 42 CFR §435.726 or 42 CFR §435.735, nable to meet the individual's maintenance needs in the community.

-Allowance is the same Allowance is different.
+Allowance is the same

+Allowance is different.

 Explanation of difference:

-iii Amounts for incurred medical or remedial care expenses not subject to payment by a third party, specif ïed in 42 CFR §435.726:
+- iii.
+Amounts for incurred medical or remedial care expenses not subject to payment by a third party, specified in 42 CFR §435.726: - a.

-- a.
 Health insurance premiums, deductibles and co-insurance charges - b.
 Necessary medical or remedial care expenses recognized under state law but not covered under the state's Medicaid plan, subject to reasonable limits that the state may establish on the amounts of these expenses.